surfacesyntacticud/website/content/conversions/_index.md

+---
+layout: default
-## Correspondences between SUD and UD
+title: Correspondences between SUD and UD
+src: conversions/_index.md
+---

 This page is dedicated to exploring several key differences between SUD and UD labels, and the correspondences between the two schemes (For information about the conversion process, see [SUD corpora](../../../data)).